Alicerichardson28/eco-freak-frontend-with-Vue/README.md

 ## How the app works

-* Click through a navbar with navigate you to about, product and blog pages
+* Click through a navbar to navigate to about, product, and blog pages
-    * Product pages will show you a product with all the reusable product also you can read more
+    * Product pages will show you a different reusable merchandise and how to use.
-    * Blog pages you can add your own blog or read the previous article
+    * Blog pages you can add your own blog.
+To give advice, or ask questions, or read previous posts

 ## Things to add / Down the pipeline